 According to Hendricks, an 8-year-old girl in Tennessee was talked into signing a Katy Perry song totally nude on Muscal.ly by a pedophile.

 Cyberpbullying was also discussed at the event.

 Hendricks closed with a story of a teenager from Canada named Amanda Todd.
 Todd was the recipient of severe bullying both online and in person after a nude picture she sent was shared with everyone she knew.

 Todd eventually attempted suicide but was saved when her dad came home from work early and took her to the hospital.
 After the incident, her dad decided it was for the best they move to a new area for a fresh start.

-Somehow, the picture Todd had taken found its way to her new school, and the bullying began again.
-In 2012, after posting a video on YouTube where she told her story, Todd killed herself.
+Somehow, the picture Todd took found its way to her new school, and the bullying began again.
+In 2012, after posting a video on YouTube where she told her story, Todd committed suicide.

 “I see the darkest side of humanity,” said Hendricks.
 “This girl was someone’s child, someone’s sister.
 I can’t help her.
 This is something that we need to know exists because it can be prevented.
 Don’t do it.
 Don’t let your kids share this stuff online.
 Our children don’t understand they are playing with live ammo.”